-In today’s world it would be strange to see a day go by without something being hacked.
+In today’s world, it would be strange to see a day go by without something getting hacked.
 Even our hospitals aren’t sacred anymore.
-AMD getting hacked is a bit more surprising however as you would think they would be very security minded.
-I guess though security can’t help you if you have someone working for you who clicks the email link for “hot new singles in your area”.
-It isn’t clear how the hacker was able to gain access to the files however as AMD hasn’t disclosed that information.
+AMD getting hacked is a bit more surprising, however, as you would think they would be very security-minded.
+I guess though security can’t help you if you have someone working for you who clicks the email link for “hot new singles in your area.”
+It isn’t clear how the hacker was able to gain access to the files, however, as AMD hasn’t disclosed that information.

 AMD released a statement today about a hack that took place back in December.

 At AMD, data security and the protection of our intellectual property are a priority.
 In December 2019, we were contacted by someone who claimed to have test files related to a subset of our current and future graphics products, some of which were recently posted online, but have since been taken down.